 Target Outcome Increases in fees and charges for those we regulate are kept within inflation in the long-term.
 A general price increase of 2.9% was implemented for 2022/23 versus CPI(H) of 8.9% i.e. a 6% real terms reduction.
 Manage our pension costs to reduce as a percentage of total employment costs over Our defined benefit scheme is closed to new members.
 The overall pension cost in the Income Statement has increased by £0.2m. time.
-However, average actual contribution per employee has reduced by 6.9% year- on-year as the proportion of defined benefit members continues to drop due to staff turnover and retirements.
-Regulatory operating costs do not exceed 2022/23 budgeted levels which are in line with the agreed 2.9% inflationary increase for charges and track well below the current level of which are in line information in the Financial Review on page 40 . lationary increase for inflation.
+However, average actual contribution per employee has reduced by 6.9% year-on-year as the proportion of defined benefit members continues to drop due to staff turnover and retirements.
+Regulatory operating costs do not exceed 2022/23 budgeted levels which are in line with the agreed 2.9% inflationary increase for charges and track well below the current level of Regulatory costs were £5.5m lower than budgeted for 2022/23.
+See further information in the Financial Review on page 40 . inflation.
 2021/22 113,207 Target 108,100 Actual 2020/21 97,456 Target 95,726 Actual 2019/20 104,703 Target 103,124 Actual Manage our cash flows effectively, so as not to use our overdraft facility during the year.
 The cash balance decreased by £8.8m to a still healthy balance of £21.1m.
 The overdraft facility was not used.